 Here are some steps that might help if you are a ransomware victim:

 - Backups: The primary way that organizations recover after being hit by ransomware is by restoring systems from backups.
 However, restoring all systems can take days, and changes since the last backup before the attack will be lost.
+But investigate thoroughly so you know when your data was tampered with so you can make sure you restore from an unaffected backup instance.
+For more on data backup and ransomware, see Beyond the Backup: Defending Against Ransomware.

 - Version restores: In some cases it may be possible to restore files on individual systems using a built-in file versioning service like Windows Volume Shadow Copy.
 This keeps the version history of all files on a drive and makes it possible to "go back in time" to restore them to their unencrypted state.
 However, newer ransomware variants are able disable this capability so it cannot be relied upon.